VIAME/VIAME/README.md

 For a full installation guide see the quick-start slide deck above, but in summary, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
+If you're using packages built with GPU support, make sure to have sufficient video drivers installed, version 410.48 or higher.
+The best way to install drivers depends on your operating system, see below.
-Next, run through some of the examples to validate the installation.
-It is no longer necessary to install any dependencies of VIAME, they are all packaged inside of it.
+Lastly, run through some of the examples to validate the installation.
+It is no longer necessary to install any dependencies of VIAME besides drivers, they are packaged inside of it.
 The binaries are quite large (in terms of disk space) due to the inclusion of multiple default model files and programs, but if just building your desired features from source they are much smaller.

 **Installation Requirements:** <br>
 RHEL/CentOS 7 64-Bit, Ubuntu 16.04 64-Bit, Windows 7, 8, or 10 64-Bit <br>
-[Anaconda3 5.2.0 x86_64](https://repo.continuum.io/archive/) (Note: Anaconda**3 5.2.0 x86_64**, not Anaconda2 or x86 or 5.3.0) <br>
-5 Gb of Disk Space for the Full Installation <br>
+6 Gb of Disk Space for the Full Installation <br>

 **Installation Recommendations:** <br>
 NVIDIA Drivers (Version 410.48+